 Steve Gormley: [00:23:46] Profitability, whether or not the operator has the right to operate, really vetting licenses and vetting the entrepreneurs’ ability to operate lawfully in the jurisdiction where their business resides, is the first component, then auditing their financials and then of course as is the case in acquiring any company, it’s the management team and it’s running clean background checks.

-Because if you’re building a large business with a view on a major public exit, the criminal history of the entrepreneurs involved frankly is very relevant and a lot of successful entrepreneurs have criminal backgrounds for obvious reasons.
+A lot of successful entrepreneurs have criminal backgrounds for obvious reasons.
+If you’re building a large business with a view on a major public exit, the criminal history of an entrepreneur is very relevant.
 Now, if somebody has a marijuana offense in their background, I’m less concerned than if it’s a fraud or something else, that would be prohibitive.
 But we take extra care in doing our background checks and really vetting management because that makes all the difference here.

 Software or Tech Solutions to Make Cannabis Operations More Efficient

 Steve Gormley: [00:25:29] I look at software solutions as in three basic buckets.
 There are software solutions that focus on cash management.
 There are software solutions that focus on point of sale and there are software solutions that focus on production.
-On the cash management piece, it’s basically tracking the money and tracking from seed to sale, what happens with the product?
-Those are really important solutions to have and there’s a variety of different providers and that landscape is always changing as is inherently the case with technology.
+On the cash management piece, it’s basically tracking the money and tracking from seed to sale.
+What happens with the product?
+Those are really important solutions to have.
+There’s a variety of different providers and that landscape is always changing as is inherently the case with technology.

-On the point-of-sale side, you obviously want point of sales technology that helps manage inventory, that helps up-sell consumers at the point of sale and that provides the budtender, the salesperson, if you will, all the tools they need to extract the best experience possible for the consumer with the best margins for the business.
-And then when I look at software as it relates to production and cultivation and manufacturing of oil, I find very interesting technologies that reduce the cost of producing, for example, a pound of marijuana and also technologies that focus on regulating CBD and THC content.
+On the point-of-sale side, you obviously want point of sales technology that helps manage inventory.
+That helps up-sell consumers at the point of sale.
+It also provides all the tools they need to extract the best experience with the best margins.
+And then when I look at software as it relates to production and cultivation and manufacturing of oil.
+I find technologies that reduce the cost of producing interesting.
+I also find technologies that focus on regulating CBD and THC content interesting.

 Carlo Alvarez: [00:27:00] What are some of the challenges with procurement and supply chain when it comes to cannabis are you finding?